 - Do emergency responders, volunteers, and community members have sufficient access to first aid and disaster training?

-With an understanding of a community’s capacity to manage a disaster, disaster operations specialists can explore ways to address deficiencies in everything from emergency communications to critical transportation to public information and warning systems.
+With an understanding of a community’s capacity to manage crises, disaster operations specialists can explore ways to address deficiencies in everything from emergency communications to critical transportation to public information and warning systems.

 Another key way disaster operations specialists prepare for emergencies involves training initiatives.
 They assist in teaching disaster response procedures to community members, public agencies, and private organizations.